gruntwork-io/docs/docs/2.0/docs/accountfactory/concepts/index.md

 # Gruntwork Account Factory

-Gruntwork Account Factory provides a streamlined approach to o creating AWS accounts with pre-configured best practice baselines.
+Gruntwork Account Factory lets you create new AWS accounts with best-practice baselines.

-Enterprise customers benefit from the creation of dedicated Infrastructure as Code repositories for new accounts as part of the vending process..
-Central platform teams can automate AWS account creation and efficiently delegate infrastructure management responsibilities to individual teams, ensuring scalability and autonomy.
+Enterprise customers get dedicated Infrastructure as Code repositories for new accounts during the vending process.
+Central platform teams can automate AWS account creation and delegate infrastructure management to individual teams for scalability and autonomy.

 This approach empowers developer teams to self-service deploy infrastructure within the confines of IAM roles managed in a centralized access control repository.
 The result is a combination of least privilege access to AWS resources and flexible, self-service infrastructure deployment